zack-mcginnis/drone-video-analysis-server/AWS-DEPLOYMENT.md

 - AWS Lightsail nano instance ($3.50/month)
 - Data transfer: First 1TB/month is included in the instance price
 - Static IP: $0.005/hour (~$3.60/month) when not attached to a running instance
+- AWS Load Balancer: Additional costs apply

 ## Security Considerations

-For production use:
+1. The AWS Load Balancer provides a secure HTTPS connection with a valid certificate
-1. Update the nginx.conf file to restrict who can publish to your RTMP server
+2. Consider restricting who can publish to your RTMP server
-2. Set up SSL for secure connections
 3. Consider setting up a CDN for large audiences